LiteBrick204/Odd_or_Even_Game_in_Python/readme.md

--Odd or Even Game using Python
+- Odd or Even Game using Python

 * Star the repo if you think the content is good!